Gargipal12/taskmanagement/README.md

 ---

-## 📷 Screenshots
+## 🧪 Testing

-> Add these after pushing the project.
+The APIs have been tested using **Swagger UI** and **Postman** for:

-- Swagger Home
+- User Registration
 - User Login
-- JWT Authorization
+- JWT Authentication
-- Create Task
+- Task CRUD Operations

----

-## 🚀 Next Improvements

-- PostgreSQL
+- Task Status Filtering
-- User-specific Tasks
-- Role-Based Access Control
-- Refresh Tokens
-- Pagination & Sorting

 ---